tuf75588/reactjs-projects/dynamic-div-generator/README.md

 </div>
 ```

-The above form is looking for a variable called `REACT_APP_SECRET_CODE` from the environment.
+The above form is looking for a letiable called `REACT_APP_SECRET_CODE` from the environment.
 In order to consume this
 value, we need to have it defined in the environment.
 This can be done using two ways: either in your shell or in
 a `.env` file.
 Both of these ways are described in the next few sections.